DenisBelski/AspNetSampleMVCApp/README.md

+This is not a completed project.
-It's just a training project
+It's just a training project.